antaramukhopadhyay/Fluorophore-classification-using-photobleaching-steps-and-photoncount/README.md

-Here the program contains a classification analysis based on three distinct experiments with the same set of fluorophores (e.g., mEGFP, mGold) based on their two properties i.e. i) photobleaching steps and ii) photoncount
+Here the program contains a classification analysis based on three distinct experiments with the same set of fluorophores (e.g., mEGFP, mGold) based on their two properties i.e. i) photobleaching steps and ii) photoncount.
+In the program mEGFP and mGold regions are denoted by blue and red respectively.